This article will discuss the different types of beetles in Delaware.

 The Ivory Marked Beetle, or Eburia quadrigeminata as scientists call it, is one of the most common species in Delaware.

-The beetle can be found at sites from southern Delaware all the way up to Lancaster County.
-It prefers habitats such as pine and oak forests, but it will also make its home in fields and even gardens.
+The beetle can be found at sites from southern Delaware up to Lancaster County.
+It prefers habitats such as pine and oak forests, but it will also be home in fields and gardens.

 This insect is third on this list of the types of beetles in Delaware.
-This variety of beetle is important because it helps control other insects that are harmful to trees and plants.
+This variety of beetles is important because it helps control other insects that are harmful to trees and plants.

 Female beetles lay their eggs in damp soil beneath a tree, feeding on fungi that grow there.
-And once those eggs hatch into larvae, they eat the roots of grasses and other plants until they emerge as adults about two months later.
+Once those eggs hatch into larvae, they eat the roots of grasses and other plants until they emerge as adults about two months later.

 4. Large Rove Beetle